How To Get the Perfect Kitchen for Your Wisconsin Lake House

 Big Bold Islands

 If you like being part of the action while cooking and conversing, islands are among the kitchen essentials.
 The size, of course, is relative to available space, but as of late, bigger seems to be better.
 Two of our Lake DuBay customers added impressive islands to gain massive workspace, an extra sink, seating and storage.
 Being that they could work from several angles and still see outside also made islands the right choice.
-Both loved the clean and classic look of marble so they opted for the beauty and low maintenance of Cambria Quartz Countertops.
+Both loved the clean and classic look of marble so they opted for the beauty and low maintenance of Cambria quartz countertops.
 Yet, rustic settings that like to reflect a little wear and tear do well with reclaimed wood tops, butcher blocks and unpolished stone.

 Kitchen Island